 Fragrance is a broad ingredient descriptor, and a 2016 medical review concluded that “everyday fragranced products can pose serious risks to human health.”

-A beauty influencer named Abbey Yung compared Redken’s Acidic Bonding Concentrate Shampoo to three other popular shampoo brands.
+A beauty influencer named Abbey Yung compared Redken shapmoo to L'Oreal shampoo:

 Purple Shampoo Ingredient Analysis

-The ingredients in Redken Purple Shampoo (another best-seller) are shown above.
+The ingredients in Redken Purple Shampoo, also called Blondage Shampoo, are shown below:

 We are unable to identify any ingredients in this shampoo shown in clinical studies to improve hair quality.

-Fragrance, sodium benzoate, coumarin and phenoxyethanol are all included in this shampoo, and we outlined in the previous Ingredient Analysis section why we recommend avoiding these ingredients.
+Fragrance, sodium benzoate, coumarin and phenoxyethanol are all included in this shampoo, and we outlined in the previous Ingredient Analysis section why we consider these ingredients to be unhealthy.

 Acid violet 43 is the artificial colorant that gives this product its purple color, and according to a medical review is prohibited for use in eye products and any cosmetic that comes into contact with mucous membranes.